Published on January 6th, 2016 | by Chuck37

 Others report that all Bank of America cards will sometimes get an instant card number upon approval.

-- Chase, Barclay, and Discover do not offer instant card numbers
+- Discover does not offer instant card numbers

-I’ve never seen a report for Chase, Barclay, or Discover offering such a thing and it probably does not exist.
+I’ve never seen a report for Discover to offer an instant number and it probably does not exist.

 - Ebates credit card